-With such a disappointing start to the summer, this weeks heatwave is very welcome, but with temperatures set to hit over 30 degrees it's not only us that will be getting thirsty and wilting in the heat, your plants will need some extra attention too!
+With temperatures set to soar over the next few days it's not only us that will be getting thirsty and wilting in the heat, your plants will need some extra attention too!

 In the Greenhouse

 Plants can be very susceptible to the extreme heat which can quickly damage plants with scorching and drying out.
 Following these simple tips will help your plants:-

 - Ventilation - Open doors and windows - it is worth investing in an autovent which will automatically open and close windows as temperatures rise and fall.
 It may even be worth investing in louvre slatted vents for the greenhouse.
 These will draw in in coller air lower down in the greenhouse as the hot air rises.

 - Circulation - it is important to encourage circulation in the greenhouse, greenhouse heaters often have a fan setting which is ideal for the summer months to keep the air moving...and again keep the windows and doors open!

 - Shading - Greenhouse shading can be a great way to protect plants from scorching.
 There are some other products available that you can paint on the glass to help reflect the suns rays, but we have found that fixing shade netting in the greenhouse is a quick and simple way to stop scorching.